 Goodwill provides robust face-to-face employment, training, education and support services that are complemented by convenient virtual services.

-In 2015, more than 312,000 people used Goodwill services to help them connect to jobs in their communities.
+In 2017, more than 38.6 million people used Goodwill services to help them connect to jobs in their communities.

 With financial education and coaching, individuals are learning to make the most of the paychecks they earn.